Family wants gunman charged after fatal parking lot dispute

 Associated Press

 ORLANDO, Fla.
-(AP) - The family of a Florida man who was fatally shot by another man he had pushed to the ground is demanding that prosecutors file charges against the gunman.
+(AP) - The family of a Florida man who was fatally shot by another man he had pushed to the ground demanded Tuesday that prosecutors file charges against the gunman, despite protections that the state's "stand your ground" law might offer.

-But some legal experts say the case is a classic example of Florida's controversial "stand your ground" law, which allows people to use force without retreating if they feel threatened.
+The family of Markeis McGlockton issued an appeal through an attorney for the public to put pressure on State Attorney Bernie McCabe to file charges against Michael Drejka, a white man who fatally shot the black father of three last Thursday during an argument over a handicapped parking space outside a convenience store.

+"We implore the community and the nation to contact the office of Bernie McCabe ... and demand that a decision to file charges against Michael Drejka be made," family members said in a statement.

-Pinellas County Sheriff Bob Gualtieri last week announced he wasn't going to arrest Michael Drejka for killing Markeis McGlockton during an argument over a parking space last Thursday.
-He turned the case over to the State Attorney's Office for a decision on charges.
+Pinellas County Sheriff Bob Gualtieri last week announced he wasn't going to arrest Drejka and turned the case over to the State Attorney's Office for a decision on charges.

-McGlockton's family on Tuesday urged the public to demand that Drejka be charged.
+Drejka confronted McGlockton's girlfriend about parking in a handicapped space without a permit while she waited in a car outside a convenience store, authorities said.
+After exiting the store and seeing the argument, McGlockton shoved Drejka to the ground, and Drejka pulled out his gun.
+A second or two later, Drejka shot McGlockton in the chest, according to surveillance video from the store.

+The case fell under Florida's controversial "stand your ground" law, which allows people to use force without retreating if they feel threatened, the sheriff said.

+The few seconds between when Drejka hit the ground and fired the shot "gives me pause," the sheriff said.

+But the case is a classic example of the "stand your ground" law, some legal experts said Tuesday.
+The law gained national prominence in 2012 after neighborhood watch captain George Zimmerman fatally shot unarmed black teenager Trayvon Martin, claiming self-defense.
+Zimmerman, a white Hispanic, ended up waiving his right to a self-defense immunity hearing and was acquitted of criminal charges at trial.

-Nova Southeastern University law professor Shahabudeen Khan, though, says Drejka could have felt threatened while on the ground.
+Nova Southeastern University law professor Shahabudeen Khan said Drejka could have felt threatened while on the ground.

+"The key issue that would help the gunman, it's the physical position on the ground he is in because of that initial push," Khan said.
+"He fell on the ground.
+He is in a weak physical position and posture even if there is a few-second pause."

+Added Khan, "The law allows him to do exactly what he did.
+That is stand your ground."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.